 The show is centered on the rivalry between the two main characters, Tom the Cat and Jerry the Mouse.
 Many other recurring characters are included and the series is based on the concept of slapstick comedy.

 During its original airing, Tom and Jerry won an incredible seven Academy Awards in the Animated Short Film category.
-Tom and Jerry still holds the record of most awards in the Animated Short Film category, which is tied with the Walt Disney production Silly Symphonies.
+Tom and Jerry still hold the record of most awards in the Animated Short Film category, which is tied with the Walt Disney production Silly Symphonies.

 MGM produced another 13 episodes of Tom and Jerry with Gene Deitch for the Rembrandt Films during the years 1960 to 1962, after the closing of MGM Cartoon Studio.
-Tom and Jerry eventually took over Looney Tunes as the highest grossing animated series during its run.
+Tom and Jerry eventually took over Looney Tunes as the highest-grossing animated series during its run.

 Plot and Concept

 The animated series Tom and Jerry has regularly featured comedic fights between the iconic set of adversaries, the house cat Tom and the mouse Jerry.

 The plots of most of the episodes are centered on Tom’s attempts to capture Jerry as well as the destruction and mayhem that usually follow.

 Tom is rarely successful in his attempts to catch Jerry, mainly due to Jerry’s cunning abilities and luck.
 However, there have also been occasions in the episodes where both the characters have displayed genuine friendship as well as concern for each other’s safety and well-being.